The Dorothy Jean Petrie Penders

 This honor is awarded to an individual whose contributions in education, culture, and other achievements promote the heritage of Scotland.

-The penultimate Drum Major has influenced thousands of pipers and drummers.
+An exceptional Drum Major who has influenced thousands of pipers and drummers.
 His portrait graces numerous Celtic festival program covers, magazines, and websites.
 He was instrumental in creating the Eastern United States Pipe Band Association on training new drum majors.
 He has effectively created the standard for the East coast which is respected worldwide.
 Although retired from the MacMillan Pipe Bands after 50 years of service, David is still actively engaged in many of their events.
 He has been the Drum Major for our festival for many years and now serves as the Pipe Band Coordinator bringing many new ideas to the festival and the program.
-He is also active in other Scottish groups.
+He is also active in the Scottish American Military Society and other Scottish groups.

 2016 Recipient Joseph Wiggington